-The LACWU-owned groundwater rights volume (3,878.91 ac-ft/yr) is not adequate to meet the LACWU plus LANL low-water-use projections for 2030, 2040, 2050, or 2060, but the 2020 low-water-use projections can be met with this volume (Figure 5-5).
-The LACWU-owned groundwater rights volume is not adequate to meet any of the LACWU plus LANL high-water-use projections (Figure 5-6).
-With increased conservation in the amounts shown on Table 5-11, the LACWU-owned groundwater rights volume is not adequate to meet to meet the LACWU plus LANL low-water-use projections for 2030, but the 2020, 2040, 2050, and 2060 low-water-use projections can be met with this volume (Figure 5-7).
-With increased conservation, the LACWU owned groundwater rights volume is not adequate to meet any of the LACWU plus LANL high-water-use projections (Figure 5-8).
-In the event that the remaining DOE water rights are not leased to the LACWU, the LACWU continues to be the sole water provider for LANL, and the high population projections are realized, even with significant additional conservation the LACWU will need to implement a project to bring their San Juan-Chama Project water online.
+The County-owned groundwater rights volume (3,878.91 ac-ft/yr) is adequate to meet the DPU-only low-water-use projections for all decades, and the DPU-plus-LANL low-water-use projections for 2020.
+The County-owned groundwater rights volume is not adequate to meet the DPU-plus-LANL low-water-use projections for 2030, 2040, 2050, or 2060 (Figure 5-7).
+The County-owned groundwater rights volume is also adequate to meet the DPU-only high-water-use projections for all decades, but is not adequate to meet the DPU-plus-LANL high-water-use projections for any decade (Figure 5-8).

+With increased conservation in the amounts shown on Table 5-11, the County-owned groundwater rights volume is not adequate to meet the DPU-plus-LANL low-water-use projections for 2030, but the 2020, 2040, 2050, and 2060 low-water-use projections can be met with this volume (Figure 5-9).
+Even with increased conservation, the County-owned groundwater rights volume is not adequate to meet any of the DPU-plus-LANL high-water-use projections (Figure 5-10).
+If the remaining DOE water rights are not leased to the County, the DPU continues to be the sole water provider for LANL, and the high population projections are realized, even with significant additional conservation the County will need to implement a project to bring their San Juan-Chama Project water online.

 Additional discussion of contaminant and water rights risks is presented in Sections 3.2.3 and 4.3, and recommendations for responding to these risks are discussed in Section 9.